dkandalov/dkandalov.github.io/_posts/2016-06-07-From-Groovy-to-Kotlin.markdown

 #### Extending Groovy interfaces/classes in Kotlin
-If you plan to migrate Groovy code or use Groovy API from Kotlin, be aware that it doesn't work very well at the moment.
+If you plan to use Groovy API from Kotlin, be aware that it doesn't work very well at the moment.
 Basically, Kotlin compiler doesn't see method implementations of ``groovy.lang.GroovyObject``.

 The only workaround I found is to implement these methods in Kotlin.